To EAV, or not to EAV? Choosing your data model

 <select> menus using the built-in template rendering features of wq.

 In wq, the relational approach requires defining one or more Django model classes which can then be used to generate migration scripts that create the actual database tables.
-Once these models are created, they can be registered with the wq.db REST API which will make it possible to list, retrieve, create, and update the records in the database through the HTML screens in the application.
+Once these models are created, they can be registered with the wq.db REST API which will make it possible to list, retrieve, create, and update the records in the database through the default views in the application.
 Whenever you add or change a model field, Django can generate a new migration script to make the appropriate modifications to the database.
-You will also need to update your Mustache templates to reflect the new field definitions.
-These steps are not automatic, but can easily be mastered with a little training.
+The default views will automatically update to the form definition passed through the wq configuration object.

 In an EAV model, the HTML